apache/gravitino/docs/how-to-use-the-playground.md

 select * from catalog_iceberg.sales.customers;
 ```

+The demo is located in the `jupyter` folder, you can open the `gravitino-spark-trino-example.ipynb`
+demo via Jupyter Notebook by [http://localhost:18888](http://localhost:18888).

 ### Using Gravitino with LlamaIndex

-The Gravitino playground also provides a simple RAG demo with LlamaIndex.
+Gravitino playground also provides a simple RAG demo with LlamaIndex.
 This demo will show you the
-ability to use Gravitino to manage both tabular and non-tabular datasets, connecting to
+ability of using Gravitino to manage both tabular and non-tabular dataset, connecting to
 LlamaIndex as a unified data source, then use LlamaIndex and LLM to query both tabular and
 non-tabular data with one natural language query.

-The demo is located in the `jupyter` folder, and you can open the `gravitino_llama_index_demo.ipynb`
+The demo is located in the `jupyter` folder, you can open the `gravitino_llama_index_demo.ipynb`
 demo via Jupyter Notebook by [http://localhost:18888](http://localhost:18888).

 The scenario of this demo is that basic structured city statistics data is stored in MySQL, and
 detailed city introductions are stored in PDF files.
-The user wants to find answers about cities in the structured data and the PDF files.
+The user wants to know the answers to the
+cities both in the structured data and the PDF files.

-In this demo, you will use Gravitino to manage the MySQL table using a relational catalog, pdf
+In this demo, you will use Gravitino to manage the MySQL table using relational catalog, pdf
-files using a fileset catalog, treating Gravitino as a unified data source for LlamaIndex to build
+files using fileset catalog, treated Gravitino as a unified data source for LlamaIndex to build
 indexes on both tabular and non-tabular data.
-Then you will use LLM to query the data using natural
+Then you will use LLM to query the data with natural
 language queries.

 Note: to run this demo, you need to set `OPENAI_API_KEY` in the `gravitino_llama_index_demo.ipynb`,